 Custodial Credit Risk - Deposits.
 Custodial credit risk is the risk that in the event of a bank failure, the County's deposits may not be returned.
 Massachusetts General Laws, Chapter 35, Section 22, places certain limitation on cash deposits and investments available to the County.
 Authorized deposits include demand deposits, term deposits, and certificates of deposit in trust companies, national banks, savings banks, and certain other financial institutions.
 Deposits may not exceed certain levels without collateralization of the excess by the financial institution involved.
 The County may also invest in securities issued by or unconditionally guaranteed by the U.S. government or an agency thereof, and having a maturity from date of purchase of one year or less.
 The County may also invest in repurchase agreements guaranteed by such government securities with maturity dates of not more than ninety days from the date of purchase.
 The County may invest in units of the Massachusetts Municipal Depository Trust (MMDT), an external investment pool managed by the Treasurer of the Commonwealth of Massachusetts.
 Cash deposits are reported at carrying amount, which reasonably approximates fair value.
+The County's MMDT deposits have been included with cash as of June 30, 2014.

-As of June 30, 2013, \$1,758,025 of the County's bank balance of \$10,410,248 was exposed to custodial credit risk as uninsured or uncollateralized.
+As of June 30, 2014, \$101,075 of the County's bank balance of \$8,477,781 was exposed to custodial credit risk as uninsured or uncollateralized.
 The County has not experienced any losses in its accounts and believes it is not exposed to any significant credit risk.